 • Provide a basis for evaluating the effectiveness of the management of incidents involving substance use at Rodney College.

-i
+In addition to the curriculum related education programmes offered in PE/Health etc, students may

+also wish to self-refer for support/advice on substance use with the Guidance Counsellor or school

+based nurse.
+They can do this at anytime.

 Management of Substance Related Incidents